The International Conference & Workshop on Lobster Biology and Management 202117 - 22 October 2021, The Esplanade Hotel Fremantle, Western Australia

-12th International Conference and Workshop on Lobster Biology and Management (ICWL)
+12th International Conference and Workshop on Lobster (and Crab) Biology and Management (ICWL)

-This lobster workshop returns to where it all began in Western Australia over 40 years ago when a group of 37 lobster biologists from 6 countries met in Perth, Australia to discuss and compare their work on lobster ecology, physiology, and management protocols, and to find common themes amongst the different species that were commercially fished.
-In recent years, participation has risen to roughly 150-200 people from 20 countries.
+This year, the ICWL returns to where it all began in Western Australia (WA) over 40 years ago, when a group of 37 lobster biologists from 6 countries met in Perth, Australia to discuss and compare their work on lobster ecology, physiology, and management protocols, and to find common themes amongst the different species that were commercially fished.
+Since its humble beginnings the ICLW has grown in popularity and prestige, and in recent years has attracted 150-200 participants from around 20 different countries.

-A focus for the 2020 workshop is ‘ecosystem-based fisheries management (EBFM)’ as we consider this represents best practice for fisheries management and reflects that fisheries research and management focus is now broader than just sustainability.
-Therefore, we will be welcoming the presentations that focus on the biology of the lobster species and stock assessment and are also hoping to attract presentations that examine other aspects of EBFM such ecosystem effects of fishing, economic assessments, social issues, governance and compliance with management regulations.
+The theme of the 12th ICWL is ‘ecosystem-based fisheries management (EBFM)’.
+EBFM is a holistic approach to fisheries management that recognises all the interactions within an ecosystem rather than considering a single species or issue in isolation.
+We consider this represents best practice for fisheries management and reflects that fisheries research and management focus is now broader than just sustainability.
+Therefore, in addition to presentations that focus on lobster (and crab) biology and stock assessment, we will also welcome presentations that examine other aspects of EBFM, such as ecosystem effects of fishing, economic assessments, social issues, governance, and compliance with management regulations.

-This focus also reflects the importance placed by DPIRD and industry on third-party certification of the key fisheries in WA by the Marine Stewardship Council (MSC) with the western rock lobster fishery being the first in the world to receive this accreditation.
-Given the interest in lobster aquaculture world-wide, particularly the Asia region, we are also hoping that there is strong support for this session.
-An industry day is also planned to be an important component of the program so we are looking forward to strong support from lobster industry participants.
+Given the interest in lobster aquaculture worldwide, particularly the Asian region, we are also hoping to attract strong support for the planned aquaculture session.
+As always an industry day is planned to be an important component of the program, and we are looking forward to welcoming commercial and recreational lobster industry participants.

 WRL and DPIRD are looking forward to hosting scientists, managers and industry participants in Western Australia in 2020.
 We welcome any ideas that you may have for the lobster workshop such as particular sessions and special workshops that could be held as part of the 12th ICWL.